 Pelvic floor exercises for incontinence are very effective urinary incontinence exercises.
 With pelvic floor exercises you can strengthen the muscles controlling the flow of urine by tightening them repeatedly, stopping urine flow voluntarily.
 Also known as Kegel exercises, these techniques have been emphasized for women with stress incontinence, but appear to be useful in men as well.
 Patients with mild symptoms may improve the most, but continued exercise is required for continued benefit.

-Leaking Urine – Drugs or Surgery?
+Urinary Incontinence – Drugs or Surgery?

 If the above techniques – the least invasive and the least risky – do not work, drugs or surgery may need to be considered, especially in incontinence caused by prostate disease, or bladder cancer which need to be treated promptly.
 A number of medications – from bladder relaxtants to estrogens – can be recommended for leaking urine problem, However, these drugs may cause side-effects such as a dry mouth, eye-problems, and build up of urine, therefore, they must be used as a last resort and under a qualified doctor’s supervision.